thoughtbot/ruby-science/release/ruby-science.md

 When you are making your changes, you will be in a feature branch.
 Try to make your change without refactoring.
-If your meet resistance, make a "work in progress" commit, check out master, and create a new refactoring branch:
+If your meet resistance, make a "work in progress" commit, check out master and create a new refactoring branch:

     git commit -m 'wip: new feature'
     git push
     git checkout master
     git checkout -b refactoring-for-new-feature

 Refactor until you fix the resistance you met on your feature branch.
-Then, rebase your feature branch on top of your refactoring branch:
+Then rebase your feature branch on top of your refactoring branch:

     git rebase -i new-feature